The Start, Part 1

 Does it make proxies harmful?
 Yes, sometimes.
 And yet, sometimes they’re indispensable and even irreplaceable.
 It means just one thing: to use or not to use a proxy should be carefully considered.

-The above mentioned ticket refers to a situation where a Proxy
+The above mentioned ticket refers to a situation where a Proxy masks a network

 operation behind it.
 While being rather critical performance degradation cause